 There are six different stops along the Bright Angel Trail: 1st Tunnel, 2nd Tunnel, Mile-and-a-Half Resthouse, Three Mile Resthouse, Indian Garden and Plateau Point.
-Water is available from Mile-and-a-Half Resthouse to Plateau Point (though some is seasonal), while restrooms are only available at the third and fifth stop.
+Water is available from Mile-and-a-Half Resthouse to Plateau Point (though some are seasonal), while restrooms are only available at the third and fifth stop.
 One of my favorite parts of the trail is the hike between Indian Garden and Plateau Point.
 The scenery was absolutely surreal.
-The open view had these enormous red rocks glistening in the background, flowers and cacti blooming on the side of the trail –it was as if the scenery was taken out of a movie backdrop.
+The open view had these enormous red rocks glistening in the background and flowers and cacti blooming on the side of the trail –it was as if the scenery was taken out of a movie backdrop.
 It was perfect in every way and I was truly mesmerized.

 Just when I thought the view could not get any better, we arrived at Plateau Point (the end of the hike).
 Here, you can peer down into the grandiose canyon and gaze upon the mighty, emerald-colored Colorado River.
 My eyes grew wide and my mouth opened in awe.
-I remember thinking, “someone pinch me because I think I’m in heaven.”
-It’s amazing how the Colorado River has carved its way through these gigantic rocks and created a stunning view for visitors to enjoy.
-At this point, everyone chose a spot on a ledge, munched on some snacks, took some photos and admired its beauty in silence.
+I remembered thinking, “someone pinch me because I think I’m in heaven.”
+It’s amazing how the Colorado River has carved its way through these gigantic rocks over centuries and created a stunning view for visitors to enjoy.
+At this point, everyone chose a spot on a ledge, munched on some snacks, took some photos, and admired its beauty in silence.

-After we had our moments with Mother Nature, it was time to hike back up.
+After we had our moments, it was time to hike back up.
 Coming down into the Grand Canyon was no problem, but going back up, now that’s a whole nother story.
 This is where you will need to mentally prepare yourself for some serious, hardcore leg and booty workout.
 All I remembered was that it was a never-ending hike of switchbacks after switchbacks after switchbacks after more switchbacks.
-By the 4 ½ mile up, I was drenched in sweat and was hiking as slow as a turtle.
+By the 4 ½ mile up, I was drenched in sweat, sunburnt, and hiking as slow as a turtle.
 Putting all my weight on my trekking poles and keeping a steady pace, I eventually made it to the top and was actually the first one to arrive.
 I’ve never been so happy to see the start of a trailhead (then again, I feel like I always say that on any hike back up).
 One of the best feelings after an intense hike like the Bright Angel Trail is taking off my hiking boots and putting on my sandals, allowing my feet to feel free and cool.

 Tips to Keep in Mind: